7-minute read

 As the pace of change accelerates, more organizations are expecting employees at manager level and above to become educated in change management practices.
 The ability to empathetically and effectively guide employees through change is no longer a “nice to have” for managers, nor should designated change managers be expected to handle every aspect of every large-scale initiative.

 Change-related requirements are already working their way into job postings for manager-level positions, and we are starting to see more companies invest in coaching and skill-building in this area for current leaders.
-Department leaders are also realizing that subject-matter expertise is often easier to acquire than change-management skills, so we could be seeing many more promotions that reflect this reality.
+Department leaders are also realizing that subject-matter expertise is often easier to acquire than change-management skills, so we could be seeing many more promotions that reflect this reality as well as engagement of change management consulting services.

 3. Incorporating change into company cultures